husamahmud/alx-low_level_programming/README.md

 - What is malloc and free and how to use them
 - Why and when use malloc
 - How to use valgrind to check for memory leak

+### 0x0C.
+C - More malloc, free

+- How to use the exit function
+- What are the functions calloc and realloc from the standard library and how to use them